Iterative deepening depth-first search: Properties

-IDDFS combines depth-first search's space-efficiency and breadth-first search's completeness (when the branching factor is finite).
+IDDFS achieves breadth-first search's completeness (when the branching factor is finite) using depth-first search's space-efficiency.
 If a solution exists, it will find a solution path with the fewest arcs.

-Since iterative deepening visits states multiple times, it may seem wasteful, but it turns out to be not so costly, since in a tree most of the nodes are in the bottom level, so it does not matter much if the upper levels are visited multiple times.
+Iterative deepening visits states multiple times, and it may seem wasteful.
+However, if IDDFS explores a search tree to depth $d$, most of the total effort is in exploring the states at depth $d$.
+Relative to the number of states at depth $d$, the cost of repeatedly visiting the states above this depth is always small.

 The main advantage of IDDFS in game tree searching is that the earlier searches tend to improve the commonly used heuristics, such as the killer heuristic and alpha–beta pruning, so that a more accurate estimate of the score of various nodes at the final depth search can occur, and the search completes more quickly since it is done in a better order.
 For example, alpha–beta pruning is most efficient if it searches the best moves first.

 A second advantage is the responsiveness of the algorithm.
 Because early iterations use small values for $d$, they execute extremely quickly.
 This allows the algorithm to supply early indications of the result almost immediately, followed by refinements as $d$ increases.
 When used in an interactive setting, such as in a chess-playing program, this facility allows the program to play at any time with the current best move found in the search it has completed so far.
 This can be phrased as each depth of the search corecursively producing a better approximation of the solution, though the work done at each step is recursive.
 This is not possible with a traditional depth-first search, which does not produce intermediate results.